barryclark/jekyll-now/_posts/2017-7-4-Cloud-Native-London-July-2017.md

     </embed>
 </object>

-Slides from my meetup welcome on 4 September 2017.
+Slides from my meetup welcome on 4 July 2017.